2026-pwr-sl/team-yuri-python/README.md

 - Cookbook: https://docs.python.org/3/howto/logging-cookbook.html

 ## task9
--successful_reads
+- successful_reads
--failed_reads
+- failed_reads
--html_entries
+- html_entries
--read_log (if it reads the same input each time)
+- read_log (if it reads the same input each time)
 ## why?
-These functions do not produce side effects (pure functions).
+- These functions do not produce side effects (pure functions).
-If you give the same input, they will return the same output every time.
+- If you give the same input, they will return the same output every time.

 ## !Function that should not be called multiple times:
--print_html_entries
+- print_html_entries
 ## why?
-This function prints output to the screen (side effect).
+- This function prints output to the screen (side effect).
 Each time it is called, it prints again , leading to duplicated/unnecessary output.

 ## Summary: